GhostyPhantom/Wireless-Hardware-Monitor/README.md

 Arduino IDE (Any version should be fine)

 **Additional Library for Arduino IDE:**
-NTPClient v3.2.0 by Fabrice Weinberg
+-NTPClient v3.2.0 by Fabrice Weinberg
-Adafruit BusIO v1.8.3 by Adafruit
+-Adafruit BusIO v1.8.3 by Adafruit
-Adafruit Circuit Playground v1.8.6 by Adafruit Adafruit GFX Library v1.10.10 by Adafruit
+-Adafruit Circuit Playground v1.8.6 by Adafruit -Adafruit GFX Library v1.10.10 by Adafruit
-Adafruit seesaw Library v1.4.5 by Adafruit
+-Adafruit seesaw Library v1.4.5 by Adafruit
-Adafruit ST7735 and ST7789 Library v1.7.3 by Adafruit
+-Adafruit ST7735 and ST7789 Library v1.7.3 by Adafruit
-Adafruit STMPE610 v1.1.3 by Adafruit
+-Adafruit STMPE610 v1.1.3 by Adafruit
-ArduinoJson v6.18.3 by Benoit Blanchon
+-ArduinoJson v6.18.3 by Benoit Blanchon
-DisplayMenu v0.9.2 by guttih
+-DisplayMenu v0.9.2 by guttih
-ESP8266 Weather Station v2.0.1 by ThingPulse
+-ESP8266 Weather Station v2.0.1 by ThingPulse
-Json Streaming Parser v1.0.5 by Daniel Eichhorn
+-Json Streaming Parser v1.0.5 by Daniel Eichhorn
-Mini Grafx v1.2.5 by Daniel Eichhorn
+-Mini Grafx v1.2.5 by Daniel Eichhorn
-TFT_eSPI v2.3.70 by Bodmer
+-TFT_eSPI v2.3.70 by Bodmer
-Time v1.6.1 by Paul Stoffregen
+-Time v1.6.1 by Paul Stoffregen
-Jpg_Decoder v0.0.3 by Bodmer
+-Jpg_Decoder v0.0.3 by Bodmer

 **Settings for uploading code to board via arduino IDE:**
 Board: NodeMCU 1.0 (ESP-12E Module)